hugobarzano/apigena/README.md

 ```

 With this technology **spec.yml** file can not be used as API routes path, so
 this logic is generated too, checkout [Api Main Server](resources/output/go/students/server.go).
-In the other hand, this generator has been develop with GO, so complex models can be
+In the other hand, this generator has been developed with GO, so complex models can be
 natively generated, checkout [Generated Complex Model](resources/output/go/students/model/model.go)

 To run students API go based: